FranciscoRodrigues94/Cybersecurity-Portfolio/Project-01_VM-Webserver/README.md

 ## Overview
 In this project, I set up a virtualized environment using VirtualBox and Ubuntu to host a simple web server.
-The goal was to learn the basics of virtualization, system installation, networking, service configuration, and the use of Linux commands.
+The goal was to learn the basics of virtualization, system installation, networking, service configuration, and using Linux commands.
 This was my first practical lab for building cybersecurity skills after the theoretical introduction to such domains throughout my Google Cybersecurity Course.

 ---